ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This resource implements GET and POST handlers.

+* GET: the GET handler returns the symmetric group keying material for the group identified by "gid".
+The payload of the response is formatted as a CBOR Map, whose possible elements are "kty", "key", "profile", "exp" and "mgt_key_material", with CBOR labels defined in TBD.

+* POST: the POST handler expects a request with payload formatted as a CBOR Map, whose possible elements are "scope", "get_pub_keys", "client_cred", "c_nonce", "client_cred_verify" and "pub_key_repos", with CBOR labels defined in TBD.
+The handler adds the public key indicated in "client_cred" to the list of public keys stored for the group identified by "gid".
+With reference to the group identified by "gid", the handler returns, the symmetric group keying material, the group policies and all the public keys of the current members of the group, if the KDC manages those and the Client requested so in the previous request.
+The payload of the response is formatted as a CBOR Map, whose possible elements are "kty", "key", "profile", "exp", "pub_keys", "group_policies" and "mgt_key_material", with CBOR labels defined in TBD.

-* GET: the GET handler returns the symmetric group keying material in the payload of the response.
-The specific format of the symmetric group material MUST be specified in the application profile (REQ1).
+The specific format of the symmetric group keying material MUST be specified in the application profile (REQ1).

-* POST: the POST handler expects a CBOR Map of one or more public keys in the payload of the request.
-The handler adds the public keys received to the list of public keys in storage.
 The specific format of the public keys MUST be specified in the application profile (REQ2).
-The handler returns the symmetric group keying material, the policies and all the public keys of current members of the group in a CBOR Map, if the KDC manages those.
-The response is formatted as a CBOR Map, the CBOR elements returned are "key", "policies" and "pub-keys", with CBOR labels defined in TBD.

 ### ace-group/gid/pub-key

 This resource implements GET and POST handlers.

-* GET: the GET handler returns the list of all public keys in storage for the group identified by "gid" as a CBOR Array in the payload of the response.
+* GET: the GET handler returns the list of public keys of all the current group members, for the group identified by "gid".
+The payload of the response is formatted as a CBOR byte string, which encodes the list of public keys of all the group members paired with the respective member identifiers.
+If the KDC does not store any public key associated with the specified member identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.

-* POST: the POST handler expects a CBOR Array containing int or bstr in the payload of the request.
-The handler  identifies the public keys for which the key ids have the values received in the CBOR Array and returns these keys in a CBOR Array in the payload of the response.
-If the KDC does not store any key with those kid, the handler returns an empty payload.
+* POST: the POST handler expects a request with payload formatted as a CBOR Array.
+Each element of the array is a CBOR byte string encoding the identifier of a group member.
+With reference to the group identified by "gid", the handler identifies the public keys of the current group members for which the identifier matches with one of those indicated in the request.
+Then, the handler returns a response with payload formatted as a CBOR byte string, which encodes the list of public keys of all the group members paired with the respective member identifiers.
+If the KDC does not store any public key associated with the specified member identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.

+The specific format of the public keys MUST be specified in the application profile (REQ2).

+The specific format of the identifiers of group members MUST be specified in the application profile (REQ3).

 ### ace-group/gid/policies

 This resource implements GET and POST handlers.

-* GET: the GET handler returns the list of policies for the group identified by "gid", as a CBOR Array in the payload of the response.
-The specific format and meaning of policies MUST be specified in the application profile (REQ3).
+* GET: the GET handler returns the list of policies for the group identified by "gid".
+The payload of the response is formatted as a CBOR Map, where each pair specifies a particular management aspect.

 * POST: the POST handler is not defined in this document.
 This handler is meant for the administration of policies at the KDC.

+The specific format and meaning of group policies MUST be specified in the application profile (REQ4).

 ### ace-group/gid/ctx-num

 This resource implements a GET handler.

 * GET: the GET handler returns an integer that represents the epoch of the symmetric group keying material.
 This number is incremented on the KDC every time the KDC updates the symmetric group keying material.
+The payload of the response is formatted as a CBOR integer.

 ### ace-group/gid/node

 This resource implements GET and POST handlers.

-* GET: the GET handler returns a new value for the identifier of the node.
-The specific format of that identifier MUST be specified in the application profile (REQ4)
+* GET: the GET handler returns a new value for the identifier of the node as group member.
+The payload includes the new identifier, encoded as a CBOR byte string or text string.

-* POST: the POST handler expects TBD.
+* POST: the POST handler expects a request with empty payload.
 The handler removes the node from the group.

+The specific format of the identifiers of group members MUST be specified in the application profile (REQ3).

 ## Joining Exchange {#ssec-key-distribution-exchange}